 A career in allied health

-For rotational staff, a wide and varying experience is available as UHS is home to a number of specialties including cancer care, cystic fibrosis, major trauma, cardiothoracics and neurology.
-And, depending on your role, you may find yourself working out in the community, adding even greater variety to your day.
+For rotational staff, a wide and varying experience is available as UHS is home to a number of therapy teams based across the Trusts’ specialties including cancer care, cystic fibrosis, major trauma, cardiothoracics and neurology.
+And depending on your role, you may find yourself working out in the community, adding even greater variety to your day.

 As well as patients, our dietitians and physiotherapists also help support their colleagues as part of our government funded LiveWell and inspire health and wellbeing programme for staff (we were one of only a few trusts to be awarded government funds to run such a programme).

 Through LiveWell and inspire, we offer a dedicated self-referral clinic for staff with musculoskeletal problems, and we have introduced voluntary health checks for staff, mindfulness support, and advice to support lifestyle changes such as smoking cessation, weight management and increasing physical activity.

 If you’re interested in finding out more about joining our team, take a look at our current vacancies or get in contact with us at firstname.lastname@example.org if you have any questions.